mkrd/Swift-BigInt/README.md

 # Getting Started
 Here is a small example, to showcase some functionalities of this library.
-If you want to learn more, please continue reading the Useage section below.
+If you want to learn more, please continue reading the Usage section below.

 ```swift
 let a = BInt(12)